Skip to content

 [INFO] Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala

-Overly long logs not only consume system resources but are also difficult to read.
+Excessively long logs not only consume system resources but also make them difficult to read.

-Therefore, for long content, only key parts or the beginning part should be output to avoid meaningless overly long logs, such as:
+Therefore, for long content, only key parts or the beginning part should be output to avoid meaningless excessively long logs, such as:

 Python